 (c) It is deceptive to make an unqualified degradable claim for items entering the solid waste stream if the items do not completely decompose within one year after customary disposal.
 Unqualified degradable claims for items that are customarily disposed in landfills, incinerators, and recycling facilities are deceptive because these locations do not present conditions in which complete decomposition will occur within one year.

 Admirably, these materials are often sourced from recycled or sustainable sources.
 Denim comes from blue jeans, jute from burlap sacks, and cellulose from newsprint.
 Unfortunately, they all require a significant percentage of polyester fiber to glue the organic fibers together and provide loft.
-Not only is this material not biodegradable or compostable, it is a heavier and needlessly expensive and complex alternative.
+Not only is this material not biodegradable or compostable, but it is also a heavier and needlessly expensive, and complex alternative.

-You need to be sure that your perishable item makes it safely to your customers.
-You know the risk of failure: Spoiled food and dangerous medication that could do harm.
-One the other hand, you need to minimize costs and reduce packaging waste.
-We work with you and your accredidation agencies to develop an optimal compromise between cost and performance.
-We utilize industry-standard 7E ISTA testing.
-We evaluate lane data and shipping conditions.
-Let us help you with this thermal insulation puzzle!
+At Thermal Shipping Solutions, we know you need to be sure that your perishable items make it safely to your customers.
+Why run the of risk spoiled food and damaged medications?
+We work with you and your accreditation agencies to develop an optimal compromise between cost and performance for your cold chain packaging.
+We utilize industry-standard 7E ISTA testing and evaluate lane data and shipping conditions to make sure you're getting exactly what you need.